siberianfox/g2wiki/Compiling-G2-on-Linux-and-OS-X-(command-line).md

 make
 ```

+If you get the error which breaks at ``include <type_traits>`` you probably use an incompatible version of ``gcc-arm-none-eabi``.
+At this time, to compile G2 it's best to use the gcc-arm-none-eabi binaries which are downloaded in the Tools directory or downgrade to 4.9.1.

-**WARNING!** Do not use *-j* option when running make.
-It will break everything!
+Do not use *-j* option when running make.
+It will break everything.
 See #11 for the details.
 The output is *./bin/gShield/gShield_flash.bin*.

-After that, you will likely want to flash the firmware.
+After compiling, you will likely want to flash the firmware.
 - [[Flashing G2 with Linux]].